nichecode/textsplitter/README.md

 ## Workflow: Microsoft Copilot Integration

 ### Using the TUI (Recommended)
-1. Run `./textsplit-tui`
+1. Run `./textsplit-tui` or `task run-tui`
-2. Paste your large document
+2. Paste your large document in the input area
-3. Press ENTER to split
+3. Press ENTER to split into chunks
-4. Use ← → to navigate chunks
-5. Select and copy each chunk (Cmd+A, Cmd+C)
+4. **All chunks are displayed simultaneously** in separate sections
+5. **Select and copy any chunk** by clicking and dragging or using Cmd+A within a section
-6. Paste into Copilot with context like:
+6. Paste each chunk into Copilot with context like:
    - "This is part 1/3 of a document.
 Please process and wait for remaining parts."
    - "This is part 2/3, continuing from the previous part."
    - "This is the final part 3/3.
 Please analyze the complete document."

+**Key Advantage:** No more navigating between chunks!
+All sections are visible and copyable at once.

 ### Using the CLI
 1. Run your text through: `pbpaste | ./textsplit`